-The vxassist prepare command can be used to prepare the volume in a
+The vxassist prepare command can be used to prepare the volume in a similar manner to the VEA GUI snap prepare option.

 The snapshot mirrors remain attached to the original volumes and continue to be updated until you use the VSS SQL Snapshot Wizard, the vxsnap create command, or the VSS Snapshot Scheduler Wizard to create the snapshot set.